TyrellD1/Web3-Project/README.md

 Components are where we store well, components.
 They are then imported into a parent page or a parent component.

+The beauty of React/Next.js is they help us create reusable components we can customize very easily.

 # Helpful Tools

-We take advantage of <style> tags within our components
+We take advantage of <style> tags within our components.

-Using the Styled JSX library
+Using the Styled JSX library.

 To make this a much better dev experience, make sure to install these two vscode extensions: